RECONHECIMENTO MÚTUO DE BENS

 PONTOS DE CONTACTO PARA PRODUTOS

-O reconhecimento mútuo é um princípio previsto na legislação da União Europeia (UE) segundo o qual produtos legalmente vendidos num Estado-Membro podem ser comercializados e vendidos legalmente noutro Estado-Membro.
+O reconhecimento mútuo é um princípio previsto na legislação da União Europeia (UE), segundo o qual produtos legalmente vendidos num Estado-Membro podem ser comercializados e vendidos legalmente noutro Estado-Membro.

-Enquadrado pelo Regulamento (UE) 2019/515 do Parlamento Europeu e do Conselho, de 19 de março de 2019 relativo ao reconhecimento mútuo de mercadorias comercializadas legalmente noutro Estado-Membro, e que revoga o Regulamento (CE) 764/2008, Reconhecimento Mútuo aplica-se aos 'bens não-harmonizados', aqueles que não estão abrangidos pela legislação comum da UE.
+Enquadrado pelo Regulamento (UE) 2019/515 do Parlamento Europeu e do Conselho, de 19 de março de 2019 relativo ao reconhecimento mútuo de mercadorias comercializadas legalmente noutro Estado-Membro, e que revoga o Regulamento (CE) 764/2008, o Reconhecimento Mútuo aplica-se aos 'bens não-harmonizados', ou seja, aqueles que não estão abrangidos pela legislação comum da UE.
 Nestes casos, as autoridades nacionais podem adotar decisões administrativas que restrinjam ou impeçam o acesso ao mercado, desde que essas decisões sejam proporcionais e justificadas.

 O Regulamento prevê a existência de Pontos de Contacto para Produtos para facilitar a comunicação entre a autoridade nacional e os operadores económicos, sendo este serviço gratuito.
 O ponto de contacto para produtos pode ajudar a reduzir o risco de um produto ter o acesso ilegalmente negado a um mercado de outro Estado-Membro da UE.